UCSBCarpentry/2022-01-28-ucsb-webpub-online/_episodes/07-layouts.md

 These themes can be elaborate and quite complicated.
-We hope that the knowledge of Jekyll that you have gained from following this lesson will help you understand how they work and determine what you need to change and where, to make the customisations you need for your site.
+We hope that the knowledge of Jekyll that you have gained from following this lesson will help you understand how they work and determine what you need to change and where, to make the customizations you need for your site.
 Reusing pre-existing themes designed by professional web designers helps you focus more on the **content** of your site, which you can write using